-$$\dot{b}{loc} = \frac{\sigma}{\underline{A}} \frac{\sigma}{\underline{gA}}.$$ (6)
+$$\dot{b}{loc} = \frac{\sigma}{A}.\tag{9}$$

-160 In addition to capturing the effects of changes of the mean climate on the evolution of the density, these expressions also capture the effects of seasonal cycles in firn temperature and overburden pressure.
+In addition to capturing the effects of changes of the mean climate on the evolution of the density, these expressions also capture the effects of seasonal cycles in firn temperature and overburden pressure.

 In FDM v1.2A, layer merging and splitting is constrained to the upper layer.
-If the upper layer thickness exceeds 0.15 the layer is split into two equal parts, and if the layer thickness falls below 0.05 this upper layer is merged with the layer below.
-Subsurface layers that become thinner than 0.05, due to snow compaction, are not merged.
-In case of snowfall, the density of

-- 165 freshly fallen snow is mixed with the upper layer.
+If the upper layer thickness exceeds 0.15 m the layer is split into two equal parts, and if the layer thickness falls below 0.05 m this upper layer is merged with the layer below.
+Subsurface layers that become thinner than 0.05 m, due to snow compaction, are not merged.
+In case of snowfall, the density of freshly fallen snow is mixed with the upper layer.
 Since the densification rate in FDM v1.2AD depends on local overburden pressure and grain size instead of long-term annual average accumulation and temperature, this mixing of freshly fallen snow with the upper layer has a larger impact on the density evolution in FDM v1.2AD compared to FDM v1.2A.
-To approximate densification of freshly fallen snow, which has a low overburden pressure and small grain size, the upper layer thickness in FDM v1.2AD is kept between 0.008 and 0.012.
-In case of snowfall in FDM v1.2AD, the age and grain size of the freshly fallen - 170 snow are mixed with the upper layer, similarly as done for the density.
-The splitting approach of the FDM v1.2A upper layer is then applied to the second layer in FDM v1.2AD wherein A is the firn age.
-For updates in the layer merging and splitting approach we refer to Text S1.
+To approximate densification of freshly fallen snow, which has a low overburden pressure and small grain size, the upper layer thickness in FDM v1.2AD is kept between 0.008 and 0.012 m.
+In case of snowfall in FDM v1.2AD, the age and grain size of the freshly fallen snow are mixed with the upper layer, similarly as done for the density.
+The splitting approach of the FDM v1.2A upper layer is then applied to the second layer in FDM v1.2AD.

-2.2 Atmospheric forcing
+145 2.2 Atmospheric forcing

-IMAU-FDM is forced at the upper boundary with 3-hourly fields values of snowfall, sublimation, snowdrift erosion, 10-m wind speed, surface temperature, snowmelt and rainfall from the Regional Atmospheric Climate Model RACMO2, version 2.3p2, (RACMO2.3p2).
-This regional climate model is used to dynamically downscale ERA5 reanalysis data (Hersbach et al., 2020) for the contemporary climate (RACMO2.3p2-ERA5) and Community Earth System Model version 2 model output (CESM2, Danabasoglu et al. 2020) for future projections (RACMO2p3-CESM2) to 27 km resolution.
+IMAU-FDM is forced at the upper boundary with 3-hourly fields of snowfall, sublimation, snowdrift erosion, 10-m wind speed, surface temperature, snowmelt and rainfall from the Regional Atmospheric Climate Model RACMO2, version 2.3p2, (RACMO2.3p2).
+This regional climate model is used to dynamically downscale ERA5 reanalysis data (Hersbach et al., 2020) for the contemporary climate and Community Earth System Model version 2 model output (CESM2, Danabasoglu et al. 2020) for future projections to 27 km resolution.